For most Magic software, including Magic Workstation and Cockatrice:

 This is a very incremental deck.
 Incrementally bigger boardstate, incrementally more scry, incrementally more life drain.
 As such, I’ve sought to not include any infinite combos in this deck.
 Except for the infinite combo, which I’ll get to in a second.

 Not kidding, the most common way to win with this deck is to just drain life with Scarab God’s first ability and deal combat damage.
 Scarab God is a 5/5 and the tokens are 4/4s.
 The damage adds up slowly, but it does add up.
-If you have Noosegraf Mob or Sheoldred, Whispering One you can have quite a few zombies out each turn.
-And if you play the reactive strategy and always have mana open, your opponents won’t be able to stop you, because you’ll always be able to deal with their threats.
+If you have Noosegraf Mob you can have quite a few zombies out each turn, but just using The Scarab God's ability to make zombie tokens will be enough.
+If you play the reactive strategy well and always have mana open, your opponents won’t be able to stop you, because you’ll always be able to deal with their threats.

 When possible, try to avoid eternalizing Gray Merchant of Asphodel.
-Recur it using Sheoldred, Whispering One, Phyrexian Delver, or Victimize.
+Recur it using Phyrexian Delver or Victimize.
 That way you can sacrifice it and use it again.
+Only eternalize it if it will win the game.
 Remember: the tokens that Scarab God makes keep their mana symbols, so any black creatures will contribute to devotion.
 One of my common lines of play for a Gray Merchant win is to bring it back by eternalizing Phyrexian Delver (adds to devotion), sacrifice it with Plaguecrafter or Altar of Dementia or something else, and then bring it back again with either Mikaeus, the Unhallowed or Scarab God.
-If you were counting, that makes about 16 life drained.
+If you were counting, that makes about 16 life drained, not including the other black permanents you will have on the battlefield.
 Thanks to Scarab God’s incremental drain that would have been happening throughout the game, your opponents should be finished after combat.

 This one is really easy to do.
 When someone casts a wheel effect, be it your own or in response to an opponent, flash in Notion Thief.
 Your opponents discard their hand, don’t draw any cards, and then you draw all the cards they would have drawn.
 It’s crazy.
 Because you are the only person with a hand now, you kinda just win.
 Not guaranteed, but it is more than likely.